thienpow/zpg/README.md

 This will execute all tests, including those for connection pooling (see `tests/main.zig` for an example), and provide a summary of the results.

-### Planned Features
-For a full-fledged PostgreSQL driver, `zpg` could be extended to include:

-- Hook to Streaming Response

-These enhancements aim to broaden `zpg`’s compatibility with PostgreSQL’s rich type system and optimize performance.

 ## Strengths of `zpg`

 ### **Struct-Based Query Execution**